All Episodes

 And he suddenly said, you know, he says very, very sagaciously, he says, one of my deep contacts at the lab has informed me that the reason NASA has not released new data, this is a year ago now, is because the right-hand side of this creature is definitely a lion, and they don't know what the public reaction will be.

-And I looked at him and I said, um, sir, blank, are you familiar with what I did at the U.N.
+And I looked at him and I said, sir, are you familiar with what I did at the UN about eight years ago?

-No, no, I have no idea.
+No, no, he said, I have no idea.

-What did you do at the U.N.? ?
+What did you do at the UN?

-Well, you never saw art a guy's jaw drop to the floor faster, because he thought he had a juicy tidbit of inside info to impress me with how he was connected.
+A guy's jaw drop to the floor faster because he thought he had a juicy tidbit of inside info to impress me with how he was connected.

-There would be the free-for-all!
+There would be the free-for-all.

-And that's why I wanted to do this show tonight with Kinsea, because, as you said in your opening, Of all the people on this planet, out of six billion people, the lady we're going to talk to tonight has lived with this object, this enigma, this extraordinary sculpture for more thousands of hours than anybody else I can think of, and knows it better maybe than the face of her own grandmother, or her sons, or her father, or whatever, and it's her reaction and the reactions of artists that I believe we need to be paying very careful attention to.
+And that's why I wanted to do this show tonight with Kinfia, because as you said in your opening, of all the people on this planet, out of six million people, the lady we're going to talk to tonight has lived with this object, this enigma, this extraordinary sculpture for more thousands of hours than anybody else I can think of, and knows it better maybe than the face of her own grandmother or her sons or her father or whatever.

 All right.